Receiving a Message

 While JMS is typically associated with asynchronous processing, you can consume messages synchronously.
 The overloaded receive(..) methods provide this functionality.
 During a synchronous receive, the calling thread blocks until a message becomes available.
 This can be a dangerous operation, since the calling thread can potentially be blocked indefinitely.
 The receiveTimeout property specifies how long the receiver should wait before giving up waiting for a message.

-Spring also supports annotated-listener endpoints through the use of the @JmsListener annotation and provides an open infrastructure to register endpoints programmatically.
-This is, by far, the most convenient way to setup an asynchronous receiver.
+Spring also supports annotated-listener endpoints through the use of the @JmsListener annotation and provides open infrastructure to register endpoints programmatically.
+This is, by far, the most convenient way to set up an asynchronous receiver.
 See Enable Listener Endpoint Annotations for more details.

 In a fashion similar to a Message-Driven Bean (MDB) in the EJB world, the Message-Driven POJO (MDP) acts as a receiver for JMS messages.
 The one restriction (but see Using MessageListenerAdapter) on an MDP is that it must implement the jakarta.jms.MessageListener interface.
 Note that, if your POJO receives messages on multiple threads, it is important to ensure that your implementation is thread-safe.